 CEC (Consumer Electronics Control) is a mechanism in TV systems that has the option to block any commands from third-party electronics to change the current state of the TV.

 In simpler words, Roku is considered a consumer electronic device plugged into the TV.
 If your TV has an option that restricts the consumer electronics from changing its state (like the volume), the TV will not be responsive to your commands.

 Here, is a Roku Support Article explaining more about CECs and how to enable them.

 8. Resetting Audio Reciever

 Some TV devices have audio receivers in their systems.
 These receivers play the role of correctly intercepting the audio and routing them properly to proper audio channels.
 They also control the surround systems like Home Theatre or Dolby Surround.

 If you are using such a system, consider hard resetting your Audio Receiver and see if this solves the problem.
-We came across numerous users where this solved the problem.
+We came across numerous users and this solved the problem.

 Workarounds when nothing Works